After shooting at Georgia high school, students will return next week for half-days

 In a recent joint video with LeDuff, Apalachee Principal Jessica Rehberg promised “a thoughtful, gradual return to school,” saying officials are “prioritizing the well-being and comfort of every student as we move forward together.”

-The system said it would offer an open house for students and families at the main campus and the satellite building on Monday.
+The school system said it would offer an open house for students and families at the main campus and the satellite building on Monday morning.
+Students will be invited to create art intended for a larger mosaic planned for display at the high school.

 The shooting killed teachers Richard Aspinwall, 39, and Cristina Irimie, 53, and students Mason Schermerhorn and Christian Angulo, both 14.
 Another teacher and eight more students were wounded, with seven of those hit by gunfire.